avilela/test_bees/readme.md

 #### How to setup

-1. If you prefer you can create a python virtual environment(optional):
+1. If you prefer you can create a python virtual environment(recommended):

 		 pip install virtualenv
 		 python3 -m venv .venv